Dung24-6/Dung24-6/README.md

 _**I'm not interested in age.
 People who tell me their age are silly.
 You're as old as you feel.**_

 Elizabeth Arden

+_**An invincible determination can accomplish almost anything and in this lies the great distinction between great men and little men.**_

+Thomas Fuller